Preparing For Passover

 First, before you begin cooking for the holiday, remove from your kitchen foods that contain hametz — grains and their derivatives that you won’t be eating during the holiday.
 These include: breads, cakes, cookies, crackers, cereals, pasta, and the like.
 All liquids containing grain alcohol should also be removed.
 Rice, corn, beans, and peas are also considered hametz and taken out from the kitchen.

 You may store unopened packages and dry goods that you will want to use after Passover in another place, perhaps in the garage or a closet, or even in a kitchen cabinet that will remain closed throughout Pesah.
 These items should be “sold” before Passover to symbolically cancel your ownership of them.
-(You may do this by filling out the form on page 14.)
+(You may do this by filling out the form below.)
 It is customary to make a modest contribution to feed others as part of this “sale.”
 Many people also donate some of these foods to shelters and soup kitchens for the benefit of others.
 Please consider participating in Chizuk Amuno’s Food Drive at this season.

 Second, thoroughly clean your kitchen—paying close attention to cupboards and drawers, the refrigerator and freezer, countertops and sink.
 Some people are careful to clean the grout between kitchen tiles, as well.
 Your stovetop should also be scrubbed clean.
 Afterward, turn the burners on to full flame or heat for just a moment.
 After you clean your microwave oven, place a glass of water into it and turn the oven on until the water boils.
 A self-cleaning oven can be made ready for Passover by its normal cleaning method.
 Other ovens should be completely scoured and then run on high for a brief period after they are clean.
 Run your empty dishwasher through a complete wash cycle to prepare it for use.
 When your kitchen is clean, pour boiling water over any exposed metal surfaces and then you’ll be ready to bring in your Passover foods and utensils.